SolForte/projeto14-mywallet-back/README.md

 </ul>

 ## Technologies
-The following dependencies were used in this project:
+The following dependencies and technologies were used in this project:

 ![javascript](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E
 )